xenith-studios/ataxia/README.md

 ## About ##

 Ataxia is a modern MUD engine written Go.
-It heavily utilizes concurrency and uses Lua for configuration and game logic.
+It heavily utilizes concurrency and uses Lua for commands and game logic.

 ## Install ##